xiaohw7/cgmoi/README.md

 - 3 tasks are created, namely Control, Motor and Gyro.
 Control task will run with highest priority and will first suspend Gyro and Motor task.
 Purpose of Control task is to take commands from serial monitor and start Gyro and Motor task to begin recording of values.

 - While motor task is causing motor to accelerate, Gyroscope task will run and read acceleration values with each loop.
 Average acceleration is obtained by dividing total acceleration by number of loops variable loopCount.
-Average acceleration values are added to an array and average is obtained at the end of a set number of recordings.
+Average acceleration values are added to an array and a subsequent average is obtained at the end of a set number of recordings.

 - When switching from Control task to Gyro and Motor task, first reading is buggy and inaccurate and hence not added to the array.
 Only 2nd reading onwards are added to the array. loopCount can also be used to limit gyro’s recording to the acceleration process of the motor and not both acceleration and deceleration.